pallet/pallet-fsmop/README.md

   (failed? op) ; => nil
 ```

+`dofsm` takes a name, a sequence of result and FSM config bindings and a result
+expression.
+It returns a FSM specification that can be run by `operate`.

 Other built-in fsms are `delay-for`, `success` and `fail`.

+### Higher order FSMs

 The library also provides higher order fsm's.
 The `timeout` form adds a timeout
 to another fsm.